About the SAR Library

 From 1889 until 1926 the Society acquired 225 books, which were kept by the Secretary General or Registrar General.
 On March 1, 1926, the Society established a Washington, DC, Registrar General’s office at 609 Hill Building at 17th and I Streets N.W.
 This office contained the "permanent records of the Society membership and genealogical records and reference library."
 The 1927 Congress in Richmond, Virginia, approved plans to purchase the Sixteenth Street Headquarters Building.
 With that came the creation of the first Library Committee, and by 1933 the collection was up to 914 books.
 The collection continued to grow over the next few decades.

-In 1978 the SAR purchased the current Headquarters building in Louisville, Kentucky.
+In 1978 the SAR purchased the South Fourth Street building in Louisville as its headquarters.
 Over the next year the second floor of the building was redesigned to accommodate a fully functional Library.
 It officially opened its doors to the public on January 17, 1979, and included a professional staff.
-In 1988 a 544-square-foot book vault was added to the floor space of the Library, and the collection had grown to approximately 25,000 items.
+In 1988 a 544 square-foot book vault was added to the floor space of the Library, and the collection had grown to approximately 25,000 items.
 During this time the microfiche and microfilm holdings also grew.